manoj652/squeezeCNN/README.md

 ## Using the program as a remote stream face detector :

-The program is action as a kafka consumer when using the --stream attribute.
+The program is acting as a kafka consumer when using the --stream attribute.
 It follows the following architecture :

 ![Flow](./doc/FlowSqueezeFace.jpg)